nathancrjackson/njtools-js/DOCS.md

 - w: Wrapper element
 - h: innerHTML string

+---

 ### njt.snip

-Process strings with variables that use {:this:} notation
+Process strings with variables that use {:this:} notation.

 #### _setCaseSensitive(isSensitive)_

-Sets whether variables are case-sensitive or not
+Sets whether variables are case-sensitive or not.

 #### _valueMapPush(key, value)_

-Loads a value for a variable into the value map
+Loads a value for a variable into the value map.

 #### _valueMapDelete(key)_

-Deletes a variable from the value map
+Deletes a variable from the value map.

 #### _valueMapClear()_

-Clears the value map
+Clears the value map.

 #### _examineString(snipString)_

-Examines the string snipString and returns an array of all variables found
+Examines the string snipString and returns an array of all variables found.

 #### _examineByID(snipID)_

-Examines the innerHTML of an element where the attribute snip-id is set to snipID and returns an array of all variables found
+Examines the innerHTML of an element where the attribute snip-id is set to snipID and returns an array of all variables found.

 #### _examineByGroup(snipGroup)_

-Examines the innerHTML of elements where the attribute snip-group is set to snipGroup and returns an array of all variables found
+Examines the innerHTML of elements where the attribute snip-group is set to snipGroup and returns an array of all variables found.

 #### _processString(snipString)_

-Processes the contents of snipString and replaces variables with their associated value from the value map
+Processes the contents of snipString and replaces variables with their associated value from the value map.

 #### _processByID(snipID)_

-Processes the contents of an element where the attribute snip-id is set to snipID and replaces variables with their associated value from the value map
+Processes the contents of an element where the attribute snip-id is set to snipID and replaces variables with their associated value from the value map.

 #### _processByGroup(snipGroup)_

-Processes the contents of elements where the attribute snip-group is set to snipGroup and replaces variables with their associated value from the value map
+Processes the contents of elements where the attribute snip-group is set to snipGroup and replaces variables with their associated value from the value map.

 #### _resetByID(snipID)_

-Resets the contents of an element where the attribute snip-id is set to snipID back to its original content
+Resets the contents of an element where the attribute snip-id is set to snipID back to its original content.

 #### _resetByGroup(snipGroup)_

-Resets the contents of elements where the attribute snip-group is set to snipGroup back to its original content
+Resets the contents of elements where the attribute snip-group is set to snipGroup back to its original content.

 #### _initByClass(className)_

+Finds all elements with the class of classname, set the snip-group attribute to be className and makes up a snip-id using _njt.id.getLazyUniqueId()_.

 #### _initByClassIDPair(classPrefix)_

+Finds all elements with a class matching classPrefix-\*, sets the snip-group attribute to be classPrefix and sets the snip-id be whatever the * value is.

+---

 ### njt.modal

-Handles the initialisation, opening and closing of models
+Handles the initialisation, opening and closing of models.

 #### _initModal()_